mantidproject/mantid/docs/source/interfaces/muon_home_tab.rst

 .. image::  ../images/muon_interface_tab_home.png
    :align: right
-   :height: 500px
+   :height: 400px

 Pre-processing parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-**Instrument** This selects the instrument used by the GUI
+**Instrument** This selects the instrument used by the GUI.

 **Time Zero** This is the time zero value used.
 By default the time zero is taken from the file but it can be specified here in which case the specified time zero is used for all calculations.